Earth Notes: On the Electra C1845W freestanding slimline dishwasher: ReviewUpdated 2023-11-28 03:25 GMT.

 When in the heating parts of the wash/rinse cycles there is still some off-gassing of volatiles — a slight new/hot plastic smell.
 Maybe a bit acrid/phenolic.

 2021-03-07: 65°C Intensive

-Bright sunshine (2kW PV generation) and we've just finished lunch, so I've the first ever 65°C 'intensive' wash to help thoroughly clean the large load and the machine itself.
+Bright sunshine (2kW PV generation) and we have just finished lunch, so I have the first ever 65°C 'intensive' wash to help thoroughly clean the large load and the machine itself.

 114 minutes was shown on the display, with the actual a little later, with a couple of brief interruptions to inspect the wash in progress.

 I am not measuring power consumption with an in-line meter, but I can try to infer it from the whole-house load as measured by the Enphase.
 (The incoming water temperature is low at ~10°C.)

 Enphase data covering the period the programme was running: